leomil72/LM80C/readme.md

 ## Compilation
-To compile the firmware, first download or clone the repo on your computer, than go into the "12-Home computer" folder and open a terminal in it, then give this command: zasm -uwy --z80 ./LM80C-firmware-rXX.asm where "XX" is the release you want to compile.
-After the compilation you'll find a file with extension '.rom' that you can burn into the EEPROM.
+To compile the firmware, first download or clone the repo on your computer, than go into the "12-Home computer" folder and open a terminal in it, then give this command:
+`zasm -uwy --z80 ./LM80C-firmware-rXX.asm`
+where "XX" is the release you want to compile.
+After the compilation you'll find a file with extension `.rom` that you can burn into the EEPROM.

 ---